astagi/bs-treeshaking-issue/README.md

 npm run serve
 ```

+If you want to see the behavior of Bootstrap loaded from browser go to [http://localhost:8080/trymodules.html](http://localhost:8080/trymodules.html).

 ## Results

 Inside `dist` folder for each project you can see the js bundle.
 As you can